-You can also use our Mortgage Calculator to estimate your mortgage payment based on your down payment, interest rate and loan term.
+You can also use our Mortgage Calculator to estimate your mortgage payment based on your down payment, interest rate, and loan term.

-- Name, birthdate, social security number, address, phone, and email
+Name, birth date, social security number, address, phone, and email

-- Questions about employment – income, self-employed, 2 year employment history
+Questions about employment – income, self-employed, two-year employment history

-- Type of pay – salary, hourly, bonus, commission, part-time, etc.
+Type of pay – salary, hourly, bonus, commission, part-time, etc.

 Asset info – bank account balances, 401k, stocks, CDs, IRAs.

 Visit my website at www.lindseygoins.com or you can call me at 704-877-8833.

-A pre-qualification is where the loan officer analyzes your credit, income and assets and tells you yes or no you can buy a home.
+A pre-qualification is where the loan officer analyzes your credit, income and assets and tells you "yes" or "no" you can buy a home.

 A pre-approval is when all of your information and documents are reviewed by the underwriter, the actual person that can issue a loan approval.
 The pre-qual can be given without reviewing the documents so it is not as strong as the pre-approval.

-- Do not change job roles or employers without talking to your loan officer.
+Do not change job roles or employers without talking to your loan officer.

-- Do not have your credit checked for any new debt, loans, credit cards, etc.
+Do not have your credit checked for any new debt, loans, credit cards, etc.

-- Keep your credit card debt paid down – do not max out your credit cards during the home building process.
+Keep your credit card debt paid down – do not max out your credit cards during the home building process.

-- Do not co-sign for any debt during the process.
+Do not co-sign for any debt during the process.

 Do not refinance your auto loan, etc.

-- No cash deposits – do not deposit cash in the bank – contact your loan officer for how to structure a gift before depositing the money in your account.
+No cash deposits – do not deposit cash in the bank – contact your loan officer for how to structure a gift before depositing the money in your account.